-Time limit on how long a script can run.
+Time limit how long a script may run.
 ATTENTION: Regardless of the global value specified here, the Max_Execution_Time specified for your package applies.
 Higher values are therefore ignored by the web server.
 For example, to limit the execution time for scripts to 45 seconds, enter the following in your php.ini: max_execution_time = 45

 zlib.output_compression = off

 Compress php files in gzip format